platformsh/platformsh-docs/docs/src/tutorials/exporting.md

 If your project uses some environment variable (tokens, ...) it can be helpful to backup them if you didn't store them separately.

-As precised in the management console, several possibilities exist for the environment variables.
+As stated in the management console, several possibilities exist for the environment variables.
-> • Variables beginning with env: will be exposed as Unix environment variables
+• Variables beginning with `env`: will be exposed as Unix environment variables

-> • Variables beginning with php: will be interpreted as php.ini directives.
+• Variables beginning with `php`: will be interpreted as php.ini directives.

-> • All other variables will be part of the environment $PLATFORM_VARIABLES variable More details can be found [here](https://docs.platform.sh/administration/web/configure-environment.html#variables )
+• All other variables will be part of the environment $PLATFORM_VARIABLES variable More details can be found [here](https://docs.platform.sh/administration/web/configure-environment.html#variables )